 This is despite AWI chief executive officer Stuart McCullough claiming at a Senate Estimates hearing last month that the research, development and marketing company had agreed “outright” to 75 of the review’s 82 recommendations, which would include 1.14.7.

-Recommendation 1.14.7 states that that any deviation from the recommendations made in the EY review report should be approved through the proposed governance forum.
+Recommendation 1.14.7 states that any deviation from the recommendations made in the EY review report should be approved through the proposed governance forum.
 AWI lists the ‘EY due date’ for recommendation 1.14.7 as 31 January 2019 on its the Review of Performance Implementation Portal or ROPIP.

 Five other recommendations slated for a shareholder vote and two others agreed to in-principle by AWI make up the total of 82 recommendations that Minister for Agriculture and Water Resources David Littleproud has requested AWI fully implement.